 Best Friend Korean Language School

 Having trouble aligning the dates of a summer program with your actual availability?
 Then maybe you might want to look at creating your own summer program in South Korea.
 Best Friend Korean Language School is a private language academy based in Seoul.

 From 1-week programs, flexible starting dates and tailored one-on-one classes, Best Friend has plenty of options to create your own summer course.
 Tuition fees are calculated per week of study and naturally come down in price the longer you study.

 The school also lives up to its name with its friendly staff but the main reason we recommend it is the lifestyle.
 From the school’s location, you have everything you need right around you, including Meetups (language exchanges, salsa dancing etc), shopping, bars, Korean BBQ, coffee shops, gyms, karaoke bars, hangout spots and easy access to Sinchon Metro Subway Station, Hongdae and Incheon Airport.
 The school can then help take care of finding you a language partner, nearby accommodation, cultural activities and even an internship.

 The University of Nottingham in Ningbo (China) runs an annual Summer Program and will be held from early to mid-July.
 Exact dates currently not available on the university website.

 There are three programs to choose from, each lasting two weeks.
-Both programs are made up of taught lessons and cultural visits.
+Programs are made up of taught lessons and cultural visits.